Ari24-cb24/screen-drawer/README.md

 ## Features

 The programs runs in the background.
-If you press Left CTRL/STRG and the Left Windows button, a pygame window will appear with a screenshot of your screen.
+If you press Left CTRL/STRG, and the Left Windows button, a pygame window will appear with a screenshot of your screen.
+ScreenDrawer will take a screenshot of the screen where you're mouse cursor currently is.

 You can then draw anything on that screen:
 - **Left Mouseclick (LMB)** to draw something